 1. When will I get my surgery certificate?

 Generally 3-4 days after the application and co-payment are submitted.
 Surgery certificates are only issued for our participating vet clinic program, not for the transports.

 2. Does the surgery certificate get mailed via post office or email?

 3. Does Fix Them All make the appointment for me, and if so, when?

-You must make the appointment after you receive the surgery certificate for Cares Affordable Veterinary Clinic, First Coast No More Homeless Pets (if you are taking your pet directly and not using the transport), Humane Society of NCF, VOCAL, Paw Prints, Seaglass Spay/Neuter, Shelton Veterinary Clinic and Sheltering Hands (if you are taking your cat directly and not using the transport).
-We will make the appointment for you on the pre-set surgery dates assigned to us by Trenton Animal Hospital/Tricounty Veterinary Emergency Clinic, the Veterinary Clinic at Hunter's Crossing and Melrose Animal Hospital, or if you are using a transport.
+You must make the appointment yourself after you receive the surgery certificate for Cares Affordable Veterinary Clinic, First Coast No More Homeless Pets (if you are taking your pet directly and not using the transport), Humane Society of North Central Florida, VOCAL, Paw Prints, Seaglass Spay/Neuter, Shelton Veterinary Clinic and Sheltering Hands (if you are taking your cat directly and not using the transport).
+We will make the appointment for you on the pre-set surgery dates assigned to us by Pet Vet Clinic, Trenton Animal Hospital/Tricounty Veterinary Emergency Clinic, the Veterinary Clinic at Hunter's Crossing and Melrose Animal Hospital, or if you are using a transport.

 4. When do I pick up my pet after surgery?